NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Constructing a Client Cookie {#clientCookie}

-The Client Cookie is a cryptographic nonce and should be treated as such.
+The Client Cookie acts as an identifier for a given client and its IP address, that should be unguessable.
 It is RECOMMENDED to create a new Client Cookie for each new upstream server a Client connects to.
 The Client Cookie SHOULD have 64-bits of entropy.

 When a Server does not support DNS Cookies, the Client MUST NOT send the same Client Cookie to that same Server again.
 Instead, it is recommended that the